 Because there are security concerns associated with disclosing personal information, requests to know must be verifiable.
 When determining the level of verification necessary, businesses should take into account the sensitivity of the information.
-For requests to know categories of information, an email verification is usually sufficient.
-Requests to know specific pieces of information require additional security steps, or perhaps an account login if they have an online account (businesses cannot require a consumer to create an account in order to process the request).
+For requests to know less sensitive personal information, an email verification is usually sufficient.
+Requests to know more sensitive information may require additional security steps, or perhaps an account login if they have an online account (businesses cannot require a consumer to create an account in order to process the request).

 There are also several types of specific information that a business cannot disclose to the consumer.
 These are: